PKUFlyingPig/PipeSwitch/experi_reproduce/README.md

 python plot_figure6.py
 ```
 This script compares the throught under different scheduling cycles.
-If the script completed successfully, you will find figure6a.png in this directory, which looks like the figure below:
+If the script completed successfully, you will find figure6a.png in this directory, which looks like the figure on the right:
 ![image-figure6a](./figure6a.png)

 ## Figure 7 : Effectiveness of pipelined model transmission.